 Early in 2012, the Israeli company BrainStorm Cell Therapeutics announced that its NurOwn stem cell technology appears safe and appears to have improved breathing, swallowing and muscle strength in four people with early-stage ALS, in a trial in Israel.
 In early 2013, BrainStorm, which plans to test its NurOwn stem cell technology in a trial in the United States in people with ALS, has advanced its phase 1-2 safety trial of adult stem cells to a phase 2a dose-escalating trial.

 Many companies and institutions outside the United States (and a few inside) falsely advertise that they can cure ALS with stem cells.
-So far, there are no stem-cell-based treatments for ALS that are known to be either safe or effective, although Neuralstem's technology appears to be safe so far.
+So far, there are no stem-cell-based treatments for ALS that are known to be effective at slowing ALS, although Neuralstem's technology appears to be safe so far.
 Some companies may not even be injecting stem cells.
 Other may be using stem cells that are too undifferentiated and can be dangerous, while others may be using cells that are too differentiated and are no longer able to join existing tissues.
 Bottom line: Advertised stem cell therapies should be approached with great caution.